canon-cmre-kym-eden/ckanext-ingest/README.md

   a callable that returns specific members of collection.
 It can be used when parsing archives, so that strategy can extract package's metadata from one file and upload resources returned by `locator` into it.
-Or, when parsing XLSX, `locator` may return sheets by title to simplify processing of multiple sheets.
+Or, when parsing XLSX, `locator` can return sheets by title to simplify processing of multiple sheets.

 For any options that can be used only by a specific strategy, there is an